Frequently Asked Questions

 What is the FTC Funeral Rule and how does it protect consumers?

-The FTC Funeral Rule (16 CFR Part 453), enforced by the Federal Trade Commission since 1984, protects consumers purchasing funeral and cremation services.
+The FTC Funeral Rule (16 CFR Part 453) gives consumers important price disclosures and purchasing protections when dealing with covered funeral providers.
 Key protections include:

-- Providers must give you a written, itemized General Price List (GPL) before you discuss arrangements.
+• Providers must give you a written, itemized General Price List (GPL) when you begin discussing funeral arrangements in person.

 Source: FTC — Complying with the Funeral Rule.
 File complaints at reportfraud.ftc.gov.